kaitai-io/kaitai_struct_tests/README.md

 # Kaitai Struct: specs and tests

 This repository contains specifications and tests for [Kaitai Struct](https://github.com/kaitai-io/kaitai_struct) project.

 ## What's inside

 The repository is laid out like that:

+* `aggregate` - scripts that converts result of tests into unified `ci.json` output, which is used by https://ci.kaitai.io/ as source of data.
-* `src/` - binary input files that would be parsed during the tests
+* `builder` - the same as above
 * `formats/` - file formats description is Kaitai Struct YAML format for the files in `src/`
+* `formats_err/` - file formats description is Kaitai Struct YAML format which is expected to generate compiler error.
+The `ksc` output is located in the comment at the beginning of the file
 * `spec/` - specifications (i.e. test code) that uses format descriptions to parse binary input files and ensures that they're parsed properly.
+  * `ks/` - subdirectory containing language agnostic tests in KST format
-  * `$LANGUAGE/` - one subdirectory per every supported target language
+  * `$LANGUAGE/` - one subdirectory per every supported target language.
+    Most of tests are generated from `spec/ks/` files using Kaitai Struct Test Translator
+* `src/` - binary input files that would be parsed during the tests
+* `translator/` - source code of the Kaitai Struct Test Translator utility which is used to generate language specific tests from language agnostic KSY descriptions.

 During the testing the following is expected to be created: